Alexander Montagu, 10th Duke of Manchester

-Commander Alexander George Francis Drogo Montagu, 10th Duke of Manchester, OBE, RN (Tandragee Castle, 2 October 1902 – 23 November 1977), was a Royal Navy officer and British hereditary peer.
+Commander Alexander George Francis Drogo Montagu, 10th Duke of Manchester, OBE, RN (2 October 1902 – 23 November 1977) was a Royal Navy officer and British hereditary peer.
 From birth until February 1947, he was known by the courtesy title of Viscount Mandeville.

 Early life

-Born at Tandragee Castle in County Armagh, Ulster, in the north of Ireland on 2 October 1902, Lord Mandeville was the son of The 9th Duke of Manchester by his marriage to Helena Zimmerman, the only child of Eugene Zimmerman, of Cincinnati, Ohio, a railway president and major stockholder in Standard Oil.
+Born at Tandragee Castle in County Armagh, Ulster, in the north of Ireland on 2 October 1902, Lord Mandeville was the son of the 9th Duke of Manchester by his marriage to Helena Zimmerman, the only child of Eugene Zimmerman, of Cincinnati, Ohio, United States, a railway president and major stockholder in Standard Oil.
 The wedding in November 1900 was kept secret from both families, and at first the Duke's mother did not believe reports of it.
 Queen Alexandra stood sponsor at his christening in the Chapel Royal (St. James's Palace) on 17 December 1902.

 In 1931, his parents were divorced, when his father was reported to be planning to marry an actress.
-In 1937, Helena Manchester married secondly The 10th Earl of Kintore.
+In 1937, Helena Manchester married secondly the 10th Earl of Kintore.

 Mandeville was educated at the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth.

 Career

 From Dartmouth, Lord Mandeville was commissioned into the Royal Navy in 1919.
 He held the rank of Commander when he retired from the service in 1930.

 During the Second World War, Mandeville was posted to Ceylon, and in 1940 was appointed an Officer of the Order of the British Empire.
 After the end of the War he gave up living in England, moving to the Colony and Protectorate of Kenya in 1946.
 There, he farmed an estate of 10,000 acres.
 He succeeded to the Dukedom of Manchester on his father's death in February 1947.

-During the 1950s, the Duke sold both the principal family seat, Kimbolton Castle, along with most of its contents, and Tandragee Castle in Ireland.
+During the 1950s, the Duke sold both the principal family seat, Kimbolton Castle, along with most of its contents, and Tandragee Castle in Northern Ireland.
 By the 1960s, he had also sold most of the other landed estates in the British Isles which had come to him.

 Personal life

-On 5 May 1927 he married firstly, at Kimbolton Castle, Huntingdonshire, Nell Vere Stead (Ashfield, Sydney, Cumberland County, New South Wales, Australia, 1902 – 2 September 1966), daughter of Sydney Vere Stead (1861 – South Yarra, Melbourne, County of Bourke, Victoria, Australia, 1929), of Melbourne, and wife Jessie Lillian Dickinson (Newtown, Sydney, Cumberland County, New South Wales, Australia, 1873 – Armadale, Melbourne, County of Bourke, Victoria, Australia, 1926), by whom he had two sons:
+On 5 May 1927, he married firstly, at Kimbolton Castle, Huntingdonshire, Nell Vere Stead (Ashfield, Sydney, Cumberland County, New South Wales, Australia, 1902 – 2 September 1966), daughter of Sydney Vere Stead (1861 – South Yarra, Melbourne, County of Bourke, Victoria, Australia, 1929), of Melbourne, and wife Jessie Lillian Dickinson (Newtown, Sydney, Cumberland County, New South Wales, Australia, 1873 – Armadale, Melbourne, County of Bourke, Victoria, Australia, 1926), with whom he had two sons: